-- a.
-Hard copy (paper) submission ONLY! - ✓ Applicants must submit two complete packages including all of the documents identified in the forthcoming proposal guidelines. - ✓ Complete packages must be postmarked by the closing date and time for receipt of application packages.
-One complete package must be sent through regular mail, express mail, or courier to each of the following recipients: - Environmental Management Support, Inc. (contractor to EPA) Attn: Keith Arnold, 8601 Georgia Avenue, Suite 500 Silver Spring, MD 20910, (301) 589-5318 - The appropriate EPA Regional Job Training Coordinator listed in Section VII of the guidelines. - b.
+- ✓ Applicants must submit two complete packages including all of the documents identified in the forthcoming proposal guidelines. - ✓ Complete packages must be postmarked by the closing date and time for receipt of application packages.
+One complete package must be sent through regular mail, express mail, or courier to each of the following recipients: - Environmental Management Support, Inc. (contractor to EPA) Attn: Keith Arnold, 8601 Georgia Avenue, Suite 500 Silver Spring, MD 20910, (301) 589-5318 - The appropriate EPA Regional Job Training Coordinator listed in Section VII of the guidelines. - c.
 Electronic Submission Applicants may submit the complete application package electronically via www.grants.gov.
 PLEASE NOTE The grants.gov registration process may take up to one week, so please plan accordingly.